jcal13/memory-model-editor/README.md

 ## Production Deployment

+**Note:** Before deploying to production, make sure you have completed the [database setup](#2-set-up-the-database) steps from the Developer Instructions.

 ### Building for Production

 Before deploying to production, you need to compile the TypeScript code to JavaScript.